 Standard and Long Range cars come as standard with 12-way power-adjustable front seats, a tinted panoramic glass roof, 18-inch alloys and a slick 15-inch touchscreen infotainment system that’s used to control just about everything.

 Performance trim adds an 20-inch wheels, an uprated stereo, one year’s premium connectivity, LED fog lights and heated front and rear seats, amongst other luxuries.

 In this review

 - 1Verdict - currently readingThe Tesla Model 3 offers impressive performance, great range and a unique take on car design.
-It’s an expensive EV, but one of the best.
+It’s a relatively expensive EV, but certainly one of the best.